Written by Master, Doctor Mai Vien Phuong - Department of Examination & Internal Medicine - Vinmec Central Park International General Hospital

 Move

-If you can move, do so several times a day.
-Try to increase the duration to a few minutes each day.
+If you can move, do it a few times a day.
+Try to increase the duration by a few minutes each day.
 Moving can also help with bloating and gas.

 Also ask your doctor about some gentle stretches you can add to your daily exercise routine.

-Drink a glass of warm water with lemon every morning.
-Also drink herbal teas during the day, such as chamomile or fennel tea.
-Dill helps increase breast milk production.
-It can also help with bloating and flatulence.
+Drink a glass of warm water with lemon each morning.
+Also drink herbal teas throughout the day, such as chamomile or fennel.
+Fennel helps increase breast milk production.
+It can also help with bloating and gas.

-Drink water all day, but avoid ice cold water.
+Drink water throughout the day, but avoid ice-cold water.
 Instead, try room temperature or even warm water.

 Eat prunes